josugoar/argdeco/README.md

 This question is easy to answer: because there is not a single command line utility for Python out there which ticks the following boxes: ([sound familiar?](https://click.palletsprojects.com/en/7.x/why/))

+* is fully typed using official **typeshed** **argparse** stubs

-* supports class callback method decoration and method instance binding with class instance forwarding (thank you [Graham Dumpleton](https://github.com/GrahamDumpleton) for [wrapt](https://github.com/GrahamDumpleton/wrapt)!)
+* ~~supports class callback method decoration and method instance binding with class instance forwarding (thank you [Graham Dumpleton](https://github.com/GrahamDumpleton) for [wrapt](https://github.com/GrahamDumpleton/wrapt)!)~~

+  * or it used to.
+This is not supported in the current version due to being basically useless as the parser had to be a class member, instead of an instance member, anyway.

 * supports callback callable instance binding with **argparse** context or parser instance forwarding